wuhaifengdhu/pythonchallenge/README.md

 # python challenge
-A great website to learning python.
-Go: http://www.pythonchallenge.com/
+Python challenge is a great website to learning python.
+Link: http://www.pythonchallenge.com/
-This will automatically solve one level's problem and get the next level url, and then iteration util all these level from 0 to 33(the final level) solved.
+This project tried an automatically way to solve all these level's problem.
+That means solved one level's problem and then get the next level url, and then iteration util all these level from 0 to 33(the final level) solved.

 1, Pre-request